 • Arizona Supreme Court Committee on Examinations

-• City of Phoenix Judicial Selection Advisory Board
+• City of Peoria Judicial Selection Advisory Board

 • Client Protection Fund Board of Trustees

-• Public Member - State Bar of Arizona Board of Legal Specialization
+• State Bar of Arizona Board of Governors – Public Member

-The Board of Governors' Special Constitutional Appointments Committee recruits and screen applicants for the following judicial nominating commissions (go to https://www.azbar.org/about-us/board-of-governors/board-committees/special-constitutional-appointments-committee/):
+The Board of Governors' Special Constitutional Appointments Committee recruits and screens applicants for the following judicial nominating commissions (go to https://www.azbar.org/about-us/board-of-governors/board-committees/special-constitutional-appointments-committee/):

 • Arizona Commission on Appellate Court Appointments